 Shepherd’s idea is that the evidence that the object in question is an apple should be weighed by the known regularity with which traits T belong to exciting causes that are apples.
 If the known regularity is unfailing, the evidence on hand makes it highly probable that the object in question is an apple and will behave in all circumstances as apples do.
 In case the known regularity of the union of T and an apple holds in some, but not all cases, the probability that the object is an apple conferred by the evidence should be proportioned to the ratio of the number of particular cases in which the regularity holds to the number of cases with traits T; this might involve ratios such as that between apples and pears in our area.
 Shepherd says we should be skeptical that the conjunction of T with apples holds in a particular case, but the degree of skepticism should be no greater than the irregularity of their conjunction.
 Yet it is possible that an apple might not exhibit some qualities in the definition of an apple because, although the difference would have a cause, the circumstances might indicate conjunction with a miraculous act intended for a certain end (EASP: 144–7).

 On this theory, the evidence for one perceptual belief consists in part of other perceptual beliefs.
 For instance, the belief that a purported apple is a real apple may find evidential support from perceptual beliefs about what happens when it is exposed to air.
 It may happen that belief that one object exists supports believe that another does and it, in turn, supports believe that the first exists.
 For instance, the claim that there is a fire might be based on the observation that it was caused by steel striking flint; but then the external existence of the steel and flint might be confirmed by observing that their concussion caused fire.
 Shepherd notes that someone might think this is arguing in a circle.
 To put it differently, it might seem to us that every perceptual belief receives its evidential value from nothing but other perceptual beliefs.
 Shepherd sees it differently.
 Other perceptual beliefs are relevant only because we understand that if the actual cause of, say, a purported fire is the apparent cause, then it is necessary that the unknown cause at work in the purported case has all the qualities in the definition of fire.
-So CP and CPI are foundational in Shepherd’s theory of probable knowledge.
-Still, we just saw that the probability that the apparent cause of a given effect is the actual cause taken alone may not be high and can be increased, or decreased, by evidence provided by other perceptual beliefs (ERCE: 124–5).
+So CP and CPI are foundational in Shepherd’s theory of probable belief.
+Still, we just saw that the probability that the apparent cause of a given effect is the actual cause depends on other perceptual beliefs (ERCE: 124–5).

 5.2 Knowledge of the Order and Proportions of Unknown Natures